Midea (Argolid): Site and remains

 The remains of Midea, that of a Bronze Age citadel, stand above the village of the same name in the Argolid.
 The citadel is one of the largest and best preserved Mycenaean citadels.
 A tholos tomb and cemetery of chamber tombs at nearby Dendra is associated with the site.

 Excavations were started by the Swedish archaeologist Axel W. Persson and have been continued regularly by the Swedish Institute at Athens and published in the journal Opuscula.

+Palace

+The first Megaron was constructed in the LH IIIB2 period and destroyed c.1200 BC like the rest of the settlement.
+A smaller version was later resurrected during the LH IIIC period.